-Rec.
-Extr.
-Hellebori nig.
-Rhabarba Asari an. ij.
-Lot.
 Mag.
 Gummi de Peru j.
 Lot.

 Turpeti mineral. j.
 Lot.

 Tinct.
 Corall. rub. ij.
-Lot, these mixed, and with oil of cinnamon made up the mass of the pills.
-They worked exceedingly well, without any discomfort, and expelled the water in a moderate fashion.
+Lot, these mixed, and with oil of cinnamon made up the mass of the pills. they worked exceedingly well, without any discomfort, and expelled the water in a moderate fashion.
 In the meantime, I gave him every morning 3 grains of potable gold.
 The swelling subsided, and after 9 weeks he was completely free of it, so that not the least could be noticed about it.
-However, as he did not keep to a proper diet in eating and drinking - for he drank far too much - the same sickness returned in 1628 and he died of it, unable to obtain the same remedies as before.
-I believe that if he had had them, especially at the beginning, he could have been cured once more.
+However, as he did not keep to a proper diet in eating and drinking for he drank far too much - the same sickness returned in 1628 and he died of it, unable to obtain the same remedies as before.
+I believe that if he had them, especially at the beginning, he could have been cured once more.
 This is a great experiment, and a physician may certainly rely on it.
-I know for sure that he will earn praises and honour by it and be able to do away with the common saying:
+I know for sure that he will earn praise and honor by it and be able to do away with the common saying: